-The course will meet the needs of those aspiring to a career in sport (coaching, sports therapy, sports nutrition and conditioning for example) and the health and leisure industry.
+The course will meet the needs of those aspiring to a career in sport (coaching, sports therapy, sports nutrition and conditioning fotheyr example) and the health and leisure industry.
 The course not only serves as a route to full-time employment within sports related fields, it is also a proven progression route to higher education.

 The minimum entry requirements are Grade 4 in GCSE English Language and Mathematics.
-A Grade 5/5 in a GCSE Combined Science qualification or a 5 in each Single Science.
+A grade 44 in a GCSE Combined Science qualification or a 4 in each individual science is required.
 In addition you should have ideally studied GCSE PE.

-It is a two year course developing a background in sport and excercise science.
+It is a two year course developing a background in sport and exercise science.